III. CLASSIFICATIONS

 1970s as part of the new social movements that came up in the mid-1960s (in particular the

-ecology, peace, women's and anti-nuclear movements).
+ecology, peace and anti-nuclear movements).
 This parties

-environmentalism, feminism, nonviolence, social justice and
+feminism, social justice and human rights.

 Liberalism: Liberal parties are